vestalux/sljekyll/_recurrents/broomhill-under-5s.md

 ---
-recurrent-title: "Under 5’s Friday club: songs games and stories with accompanying adult"
+recurrent-title: " This club is on a summer break.
+It will be back on September 16th.
+Under 5’s Friday club: songs games and stories with accompanying adult"
 recurrent-day: Friday
 recurrent-times: 0930-1030
 recurrent-location: broomhill-library